Higher domain authority will result in better rankings for all your pages.

 - Manual review penalty – Trigger by an Algorithmic penalty, this one requires action.

-You can check your site for any penalties that could be hurting your domain authority by using the following resources:
+You can check your site for any penalties by using the following resources:

 - Google Analytics